 Chilana, P.K., Ko, A.J., Wobbrock, J.O.
 (2015) From User-Centered to Adoption-Centered Design: A Case Study of an HCI Research Innovation Becoming a Product.
 Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2015).
-[To appear]
+[10 pages, to appear] Best Paper Award.

 Fourney, A., Lafreniere, B., Chilana, P., Terry, M. (2014) InterTwine: Creating Interapplication Information Scent to Support Coordinated Use of Software.
 Proceedings of the ACM Symposium on User Interface Software and Technology (UIST 2014).